aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-tiff-image-using-image-save-options/_index.md

 ## What is TIFF JPEG Compression?
 TIFF JPEG compression stores image data in a TIFF container but applies JPEG’s lossy algorithm to shrink the file.
 It’s ideal when you need a balance between **tiff image quality** and smaller file size, especially for web or archival scenarios.

-## Why Use Different TIFF Compression Types?
+## Why use different TIFF compression types?
 - **JPEG** – Good for photographs; offers adjustable quality.
 - **PackBits** – Simple, loss‑less run‑length encoding; useful for graphics with large uniform areas.
 - **CCITT Group 3 Fax** – Black‑and‑white only; perfect for scanned documents and fax transmission.

 Choosing the right compression lets you meet storage constraints without sacrificing the visual fidelity required for your application.

-## Convert One to TIFF Using Aspose.Note
+## Convert one to TIFF using Aspose.Note
 If your goal is to **convert OneNote to TIFF**, the three methods below cover the most common scenarios.
 Each method loads a `.one` file, configures `ImageSaveOptions`, and saves the result as a `.tiff` file.

 ## Prerequisites